 What does a LPN do?

 Licensed practical nurses care for patients in a variety of ways including basic bedside care, measuring and recording vital signs (weight, height, pulse, respiration, blood pressure, and temperature), and administering medications.
 They prepare and administer shots and injections, dress wounds, monitor catheters, give enemas, and give massages.
 They also help patients with activities such as walking, eating, bathing, and dressing.
 LPNs are also responsible for monitoring patients and making note of reactions to treatments or medications.
 They collect samples, record food and liquid intake and output, and perform routine laboratory tests.
-They also monitor and sanitize medical equipment and help registered nurses and doctors perform procedures and tests.
+They also monitor and sanitize medical equipment and help registered nurses and physicians perform procedures and tests.
 They often educate family members on how to care for patients when they leave the medical facility.

 What kind of training does a LPN need?

 LPNs typically need formal practical nurse training, which is offered by many community and junior colleges and technical and vocational schools.
-Some high schools, colleges and universities, and hospitals also offer practical nursing training programs.
+Some high schools, colleges and universities, and hospitals also offer practical nurse training programs.
 Most programs include classroom instruction and supervised clinical practice.
 Classroom coursework includes basic nursing concepts on patient care, anatomy, physiology, pediatrics, medical surgical nursing, obstetrics, psychiatric nursing, and first aid, nutrition, and the administration of medication.
 Clinical practice usually takes place in hospitals, clinics, or other health care settings.

-As is obvious due to their jobtitle, all states require licensed practical nurses to be licensed.
+All states require licensed practical nurses to be licensed.
 The licensing requirements are usually completing an approved practical nursing program and passing the NCLEX-PN examination.

 What are the prospects for a career as a LPN?